0xjei/SawChain/processor/README.md

 ```

 ### Property Type
-A property is a particular feature that you want to update over time, such as temperature or location.
+A property is a particular feature which is upgradeable over time, such as temperature or location.
 A Property Type allow to define one of these particular properties to extend the events that can be recorded by operators on production batches.
 They perfectly marry the possibility of recording updates through non-human operators (ie. IoT sensors).